Longmores Fixed Fee Debt Recovery Scheme

 Having to resort to debt recovery is always unwelcome.
 We work hard to ensure that we offer the best possible value to your business, so our prices start at only £20.
 If your business has many debts, we can work together with you to set up bespoke arrangements.

 A Complete Solution

-We don’t stop when we get a judgment from the court, nor do we insist that you follow our scheme from the start.
+Unlike some lawyers, we don’t stop when we get a judgment from the court, nor do we insist that you follow our scheme from the start.
 Our aim is to get you paid, so where necessary we offer a full range of options to enforce judgments, including insolvency proceedings.
 We can start work as soon as a debt problem arises, or we can help you at a later stage if you have taken some steps yourself.

 The Debt Recovery Process

-Before Court Proceedings (Letter Before Action)
+Before Court Proceedings

 The first stage in any case is for us to send a letter to the debtor demanding payment – known as a letter before action or LBA.
 Many debtors pay up at this stage, and we add interest and any fees you are entitled to charge the debtor, so you may even get back more than the original debt.

 If the debtor doesn’t pay in full, you need to consider your next steps.
 The obvious option is to bring court proceedings, but that isn’t necessarily the right step.
 You may be concerned the debt is not worth pursuing, in which case one of our investigation reports may be worth considering.
 In some cases, starting insolvency proceedings immediately could be a better option.
 Our LBAs are compliant with the court’s pre-action protocols, so we can move straight to court proceedings if you want to do so.

 If you do decide to start court proceedings, we will draft the proceedings and issue them for you.
 Normally, the court will serve them on the Defendant.
 The court proceedings will set out brief details of your claim, and will seek interest, costs and any other sums you are entitled to.